1928 Summer Olympics: Medal count

 These are the top ten nations that won medals at the 1928 Games.

 Poster

 The official poster for the Games displaying a running man in a white shirt was designed by Jos Rovers however the IOC never succeeded in obtaining the copyright of the image.
 The IOC used a different poster, with the German text Olympische Spiele, and an athlete partly covered in the Dutch national flag, holding a peace leaf in his hand.
 The poster was made for a German book about the Amsterdam Olympics.

 Last surviving competitor

-The last living competitor of the 1928 Summer Olympics was Clara Marangoni, a member of the silver medal-winning Italian gymnastic team who had been twelve years old during the Olympics.
+The last living competitor of the 1928 Summer Olympics was Carla Marangoni, a member of the silver medal-winning Italian gymnastic team who had been twelve years old during the Olympics.
 Marangoni died 18 January 2018, at the age of 102 as the oldest living Olympic medalist at the time of her death.